nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_09_23.md

    - Progress and Issues
      - Dataset fully prepared and loaded
      - Deep learing CNN development started
-     - Hardware with dedicated GPUs was configured for Jupiter development environment
+     - Hardware with dedicated GPUs was configured for Jupyter development environment